sendle/sendle_elixir_exercise/README.md

 # Sendle Elixir Coding Test

+**DO NOT FORK THIS REPOSITORY IN GITHUB, JUST CLONE IT AND FOLLOW THE INSTRUCTIONS FOR SUBMISSION AT THE END OF THE README**

 Hi, thanks for taking the Sendle Elixir coding test.

 The purpose of this test is for us to get a sense of your skill level with the Elixir